 The Second Vatican Council in 1963 provided many changes for the Roman Catholic Church.
 St. Patricia accepted these innovations.
 This was evidenced when two of its married members were ordained as lay deacons.
 Rev. Mr. Nobert Weitendorf and Rev. Charles Keegan have assumed positions of responsibility within the community.
 Norb ministers to the sick, especially those confined to nursing homes.
 Charles has played a vital role in establishing a much needed Community Services program.

 Students of St. Patricia School have always benefited from a well defined philosophy.
 “St. Patricia School is a faith community, dedicated to the total growth and development of the child.
 Recognizing the dignity and differences of individual students, the faculty strives to develop each child’s spiritual, intellectual, and social potential.”
 The first four Sisters to exemplify this thought were Mother Mariella, Principal, Sr. Bruno, Sr. Leotine and Sr. Christine.
 When the school opened in 1960, three lay teachers and one more teaching sister promised to educate the children following this ideal.
 As with any school, St. Patricia has experienced enrollment increases as well as decreases.
 By 1965, the faculty of eight sisters and six lay teachers met the needs of the 630 students.
 The 1975 school staff was composed of ten sisters, 10 lay teachers, two teacher aides, and the school secretary.
 Under their direction, 555 students were instructed.
 Continuing to live by the school philosophy is the present staff of dedicated teachers, aides, and office support staff.
-The present enrollment is 182 students.
-Guided by Mrs. Jamie Nowinski, Principal for the last three years, the school has continued to expand its education programs.
+The present enrollment is 192 students.
+Guided by Principal, Mr. Erick Passarelli, class of 2004, the school has continued to expand its education programs.

 The Religious Education Program has a vital role of instructing the students who attend public school in the tenets of their faith.
 Through the years, the Directors of Religious Education, Sr. Gloria Marie, Sr. Georgette, Sr. Veronica Rose, and Sr. Margaret, have had the tremendous responsibility of organizing a program that would best meet the educational abilities and spiritual background of every child.
-These goals have been achieved through a well structured program that meets on Saturday (grades 1-6) and Wednesday evenings (grades 7-8).
+These goals have been achieved through a well-structured program that meets on Tuesday evenings.
 Teachers in the program are comprised of religious and lay persons who are willing to share their faith with others.
-At the present time, approximately 600 students are enrolled.
-This is a lower number than in the past, but it does reflect the same enrollment decline that has been experienced by the local School District.
-To assist in early faith formation, a pre-school Religion Program is offered on Sunday mornings for four and five year olds.
+At the present time, approximately 200 students are enrolled.
+Summer Religious Education Programs are also offered to our community.

 History of St. Patricia: Adapted from a paper